githubteacher/automatic-succotash/jntrain-chicago.md

 ## Great places to eat

 - Pita Inn
-- Portillos
+- Portillos :hotdog:
-- Lou Malnottis
+- Lou Malnottis :pizza:

 ## Fun Things to Do